jhlagado/ASMOV/README.md

 ## Variables and Variable Assignment

 Variables are named locations in memory that can store data.
-MINTY has a limited number of global variables which have single letter names.
-In MINTY a variable can be referred to by a singer letter from `a` to `z` or from `A` to `Z` so there are 52 globals in MINTY.
+ASMOV has a limited number of global variables which have single letter names.
+In ASMOV a variable can be referred to by a singer letter from `a` to `z` or from `A` to `Z` so there are 52 globals in ASMOV.
 Global variables can be used to store numbers, strings, arrays, blocks, functions etc.

 To assign the value `10` to the global variable `x` use the `=`.